 In addition, the interval for sending messages is changed by setting a multiplier other than one (Speed parameter).

-The upper part of the Simple Client window displays the message to be sent.
+The upper right part of the Simple Client window displays the message to be sent.

-The middle part shows the list of active sessions.
+The upper left part shows the list of active sessions.

 And the lower part is an event log, each record corresponding to one event and consisting of the event time, name and description: